celsworth/lxp-bridge/README.md

 ## InfluxDB

 lxp-bridge can publish power data (the contents of the `input` registers) to InfluxDB as they are received.
+Currently only InfluxDB v1 is supported.

 The database can be set in the configuration; the measurement table used is `inputs`.
 There will be a single tag of the inverter's datalog, and then fields which correspond with the same as the JSON data sent via MQTT.